Paid Time Off

 Military leave is credited to a full-time employee on the basis of an eight-hour workday.
 The minimum charge to leave is one hour.
 An employee may be charged military leave only for hours that the employee would otherwise have worked and received pay.
 Employees who request military leave for inactive duty training (which generally is two, four, or six hours in length) are charged only the amount of military leave necessary to cover the period of training and necessary travel.
 Members of the Reserves and National Guard are not charged military leave for weekends and holidays that occur within the period of military service.

-Excused Absence Upon Return—A November 14, 2003, presidential memo directed agencies to grant employees five days of uncharged leave (excused absence) to employees who were activated (regardless of whether they were sent overseas) for military service in connection with military operations established in support of the Overseas Contingency Operations (originally called the Global War on Terror).
+Excused Absence Upon Return—A November 14, 2003, presidential memo directed agencies to grant five days of uncharged leave (excused absence) to employees who were activated (regardless of whether they were sent overseas) for military service in connection with military operations established in support of what was then called the Global War on Terror (now called the Overseas Contingency Operations).
 The main provisions are: to be eligible, employees must be deployed in support of such operations for at least 42 consecutive days; the benefit applies to each deployment, for employees deployed more than once; with limited exceptions, the days must be used for a continuous period as soon as the employee reports back for civilian duty or notifies the agency of his or her intent to return to civilian duty; the commencement of the five days constitutes a return to federal service for purposes of job restoration rights; employees are entitled to the excused absence only once in a 12-month period, dating from the start of prior use of the benefit; and the time is prorated for employees on unusual work schedules.
-See CPM 2008-12 and CPM 2008-21 at www.chcoc.gov/transmittals and the fact sheet Military-Related Leave Issues at www.opm.gov/policy-data-oversight/pay-leave/leave-administration.
+See CPM 2008-12 and CPM 2008-21 at www.chcoc.gov/transmittals and the fact sheet Military Related Leave Issues at www.opm.gov/policy-data-oversight/pay-leave/leave-administration.

-Military Leave for Funeral Honors Duty—Section 563 of Public Law 107-107 authorized use of the 15 days of military leave for “funeral honors duty” as described in 10 U.S.C.
+Military Leave for Funeral Honors Duty—Section 563 of Public Law 107-107 authorized use of the 15 days of military leave for funeral honors duty as described in 10 U.S.C.
 12503 and 32 U.S.C.
-115. Each agency is responsible for administering the use of military leave for funeral honors duty for its employees.
+115. Each agency is responsible for administering the use of this leave for its employees.

 Under 5 U.S.C.
 6322, 5537 and 5515, federal employees called to court as witnesses on behalf of the U.S. government, the District of Columbia, or a state or local government, or to serve on a jury in those courts, are authorized to receive pay during such absence from work status without charge to leave.